misha-mg/flux-gen/src/README_RUNPOD.md

 - `--lora_path`: Path to LoRA weights file (.safetensors format)
 - `--lora_config_path`: Path to LoRA configuration file (.json format), optional
 - `--lora_scale`: Scale factor for LoRA application (default: 1.0, recommended: 0.5-1.5)

+**Note:** If PEFT is not installed, the script will show a warning and continue without LoRA.

 To use a different output directory: